denten-books/plain-text/main.md

 accepts alpha-numeric characters at first and then translates or trans-codes them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

-[^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
-@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
-@comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

 It becomes clear from the description of early telegraph encoding systems that trans-coding and trans-mediation relate to each other somehow.
 On one hand, all